maximmasiutin/MD5_Transform-x64/README.md

 # MD5_Transform-x64
 MD5 transform routine optimized for x86-64 processors written using Macro Assembler

-Copyright 2018 Ritlabs, SRL
+Copyright (C) 2018-2020 Ritlabs, SRL.
+All rights reserved.

+Copyright (C) 2020 Maxim Masiutin.
+All rights reserved.

-The 64-bit version is written by Maxim Masiutin <max@ritlabs.com>
+The 64-bit version is written by Maxim Masiutin <maxim.masiutin@gmail.com>

 Based on code by Peter Sawatzki (see below).